locomotivemtl/charcoal-app/README.md

         -   or simple PHP templates.
 -   [`slim/slim`](https://github.com/slimphp/Slim)
     -   Slim is a PSR-7 compliant micro-framework.
     -   It provides the main app, container and router.
+It is the core upon which Charcoal is built.
     -   Its dependencies are:
         -    [`nikic/fast-route`](https://github.com/nikic/FastRoute)
         -    `pimple/pimple`
         -    [`psr/http-message`]((http://www.php-fig.org/psr/psr-7/))
 -   [`pimple/pimple`](http://pimple.sensiolabs.org/)
         -   Dependency injection container.
+Holds all the service (with `ServicerProvider`s).
         -   Actually provided by `slim/slim`.
 -   [`monolog/monolog`](https://github.com/Seldaek/monolog)
         -   Monolog is a PSR-3 compliant logger.
         -   Monolog is used as main logger to fulfills PSR3 dependencies all-around.
 -   [`tedivm/stash`](https://github.com/tedious/Stash)
         -   Stash is a PSR-6 compliant cache system.
         -   Cache greatly speeds up an application.
 A driver must be configured:
         -   Supported drivers are `memcache`, `redis`, `db` (sqlite), `file`, `memory` or `noop`
         -   Recommended drivers are `memcache` and `redis`.
 -   [`league/flysystem`](https://github.com/thephpleague/flysystem)
         -   Filesystem abstraction provided by Flysystem.
-      +   Supported types are `local`, `ftp`, `sftp`, `s3`, `dropbox`, `memory` or `noop`.
+        -   Supported types are `local`, `ftp`, `sftp`, `s3`, `dropbox`, `memory` or `noop`.

 > 👉 Development dependencies, which are optional when using charcoal-app in a project, are described in the [Development](#development) section of this README file.